definitionstudio/linktv_platform/README.markdown

 	      flowplayer_rtmp: /assets/flowplayer/flowplayer.rtmp-3.2.3.swf

-### Authentication
+### Authorization

-Authentication is not enabled by default.
+Authentication and authorization services are not enabled by default.
 The administration modules may be secured using HTTP authentication, or via the included Authorization module (based on [AuthLogic](https://github.com/binarylogic/authlogic)).
 Of course, you are free to provide your own auth system, as well.

-See the Authentication wiki page for details.
+See the [Authorization](https://github.com/definitionstudio/linktv_platform/wiki/Authorization) wiki page for details.

 ### Optional Installs